jsecurity101/Detecting-Process-Injection-Techniques/README.md

 * Data analytics written within Jupyter Notebooks can be found within the `Detection_Notebooks` folder.

-* Detection write-ups of each technique can be found within the `Detection_WriteUps` folder.

 * Datasets of each technique can be found within the respective folders.

 ## Technqiues Covered Within This Project: